 Student Projects Abroad (SPA) • Beeler, Riley and Collins Grants and Fellowships

-The SPA endowed funds are meant for students interested in doing research outside of the United States during the summer or winter breaks (between quarters) in pursuance of enhancing their SIP and academic plan at K more generally.
+The SPA endowed funds are meant for students interested in doing research outside of the United States during the winter or summer breaks (between quarters) in pursuance of enhancing their SIP and/or their academic plan at K more generally.
 However, SPA funds cannot be used to pay for tuition, classes, or program fees abroad.
 Additionally, the CIP is not able to disperse SPA funds to students who have unpaid K bills.

 Todd Memorial Classics Study Abroad Grant – this grant (typically $1000-$6000) provides partial support for students participating in programs focused on archeological field schools, digs, programs in Classical languages during K academic breaks.